 In the evening we went to the Red House, where the early Dutch had their headquarters.
 My wife and my daughter spent a lot of time shopping at the stalls along the Red House, while Nyet Choon, my grandson, Rowan, and I mingled with the huge tourist crowd.

-The next morning we went to the famous Jonker’s Street of Malacca where historical buildings and tourists’ shops were located, and where the place was crowded with thousands of tourists all over the country.
+The next morning we went to the famous Jonker’s Street of Malacca where historical buildings and tourists’ shops were located, and where the place was crowded with thousands of tourists from all over the country.

 After lunch we went to A Famosa Resort, a theme park about 40 km from Malacca City.
-It was a vast area with a Water Theme Park, Safari Wonderland, Old West, an international gof course, resort hotel and villas.
+It was a vast area with a Water Theme Park, Safari Wonderland, Old West, an international golf course, resort hotel and villas.

-We went to Old West with its Cowboy Town. and had dinner in a Chinese restaurant there.
+We went to Old West with its Cowboy Town, and had dinner in a Chinese restaurant there.
 Then we went for a show by the A Famosa Resort which was held in an open space.
 However it started to rain heavily, spoiling the fun at the Resort.
 Nevertheless we had a gala time.

 We returned to our hotel in Malacca City at night and returned home the next morning.